 If so, it’s time for an upgrade.
-Maintaining paper documents can be an excellent way to keep records straight, but it also opens the door for damage, loss, theft or other issues.
+Maintaining paper documents can be an excellent way to keep records straight, but it also opens the door to damage, loss, theft or other issues.
 Tap or click here for mistakes that put your identity at risk.

 But how do you secure important documents and records?
 Digitizing them will let you do just that — while offering you quick, secure access to digital copies of your files.
 Let’s look at how you can digitize your documents, presented by our sponsor, IDrive.
 Get 5TB of secure cloud backup for 50% off at IDrive.com.

 Benefits of digitizing important documents

 As mentioned, digitizing documents ensures that you’ll always have a copy on hand if the original records are damaged, lost or stolen.
 But there are plenty of other reasons to digitize your documents, too.

-For example, there are situations when you need to show proof of insurance or offer up evidence of your identity.
+For example, there are situations when you need to show proof of insurance or offer evidence of your identity.
 Having digital copies of your records gives you easy access to the paperwork or documents you need from virtually anywhere because they’re accessible from your phone or computer.

 Making a digital copy of your documents also helps to keep them secure.
 You can control who gets access to those files with passwords and encryption.
 Anyone can rummage through your paperwork — but not just anyone can access a secure digital file.

-Digital documents also make it simple to find what you need quickly or annotate when necessary.
+Digital documents also make it easy to quickly find what you need or annotate when necessary.
 You can annotate and locate the paperwork you need by searching or clicking on the correct folder.

 How to digitize your documents